Friday, October 11, 2024

 Definition and Purpose

 It is a numeric representation indicating your creditworthiness.
-It’s actually like a grade given to you to depict how likely you will be to repay your borrowed money.
+It’s like a grade given to you to depict how likely you will repay your borrowed money.
 The higher your score, the more reliable you look to potential lenders.

 Credit scores range from 300 to 850 commonly.
 The higher the score, the better the credit.
 Here’s a general breakdown: